Employers must include pay for regular voluntary overtime when calculating holiday

 The Trust appealed to the Court of Appeal.

-Court of Appeal rules voluntary overtime has to be included
+What was the impact of the Court of Appeal decision that voluntary overtime has to be included?

 The Court of Appeal upheld the EAT’s decision.